rajat404/sanctum/content/blog/my-twitter-sop.md

 Starting quite recently, I refrain from tweeting about politics, religion, or whatever the headlines are saying in any given news cycle.

-Twitter has a variety of channels for consuming information pertaining to current affairs - me not retweeting about the dangerously rising COVID-19 deaths doesn't mean the information won't reach the people who need it.
+Twitter has a variety of channels for consuming information pertaining to current affairs - me not retweeting about the numerous social injustices doesn't mean the information won't reach the people who need it.

 ### What will I post?